numfocus/DISCOVER-Cookbook/minimal_measures.md

 ### Speakers

+-   🍎 Consider the specific wording of how you solicit talks, e.g. call for "Speakers who have advice or expertise to share" rather than "experts in best practices"

 #### Invited Speakers
 -   ✅ Reach beyond the conference organizers' own networks.
 Take steps to go out and find people who might be lesser-known but would make great speakers.
 Look for more than just "the usual suspects" and reach out to your wider network for ideas, suggestions, and introductions.

-#### CFP review ("blind" vs "affirmative action")

--   ✅ Regardless of which approach you choose, open or anonymized, we encourage you to make it "double" so that both parties know each other (double-open) or neither party knows the other (double-closed)

--   🍎 Consider the specific wording of how you solicit talks (subtlety can make a big difference)

-	-   E.g. "Experts in best practices" may turn away people who don't self-identify as "expert" or who have impostor syndrome.

-	-   "Speakers who have advice or expertise to share" > Everyone has some level of expertise or knowledge to share about what they work on, so this phrasing is more inclusive and inviting.

--   Ensure panels and roundtables include a diversity of participants

-	-   Make strategic use of the moderator role to help support diverse participation

 #### Selecting Speakers

--   🍎 Call For Proposals (CFP) instructions
+-   🍎 Call For Proposals instructions -- be clear who you want

 	-   In the solicitation, be transparent that you want a broad & diverse group to share their expertise.

 	-   Let applicants know what criteria will be used to assess their submission and how speakers will be chosen.

-	-   If possible, create detailed instructions and/or run workshops to help prepare people to write strong proposals.

-	-   Be clear in who you want

 	-   If your conference has a long history and you're trying to change what it's like, be up front about the kinds of people you want to have speak, why, and how this may look different from years past.

-	-   Consider carefully the way you describe your event and the call for proposals in order to avoid turning away or self-de-selecting of potential speakers.
+#### Call for Proposals Review

+-   ✅ There are many approaches to reviewing and selecting conference contributions and there is no foolproof type of review that always avoids biases.
+Regardless of which approach you choose, open or anonymized, we encourage you to make it "double" so that both parties know each other (double-open) or neither party knows the other (double-closed)

 ### Attracting Attendees